Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 2. A detailed editorial feedback letter, five to ten single-spaced pages in length, offering my assessments of your book’s narrative mechanics.
 For fiction, that’s plot, characterization, thematic development, voice, pacing, and more; for nonfiction, that’s structure, clarity, voice, strength of argument, etc. My editorial letters also include a section assessing the book’s target market, offering guidance on how best to position the book for submission.

-3. An annotated version of your manuscript containing margin notes that pinpoint targeted areas for improvement, like uneven pacing, weak logic, and plot fallacies.
+3. An annotated version of your manuscript containing detailed margin notes that pinpoint targeted areas for improvement, like uneven pacing, weak logic, and plot fallacies.
+These margin notes connect to the narrative mechanics discussed in the editorial letter, offering actionable guidance on how to execute big picture feedback at the granular level.

 4. A one hour post-edit Zoom to discuss follow-up questions and brainstorm ideas for revision.